When I felt secure, I said, “I will never be shaken.” Psalm 30:6 NIV Change has as much…

 God wants us to experience continual restarts, rebirths, redefinitions, and to literally rebrand our lives.
+Here are some scriptures on moving forward.

 I hate waiting.
 I want control.
 Waiting means I don’t have control, which makes me fearful, anxious, pressured, and stressed.
 What about you?
 Do you also experience emotional tumult when forced to wait, knowing what you want will be delayed or maybe never happen?